+- 5 Classes: Nov.
+1 Dec.
+6 Class ID: 4813

-- Wednesday, 12:45 PM 2:30 PM - Cyert Hall, Olmsted Activity Room
+- Wednesday, 12:45 PM 2:30 PM

+- Cyert Hall, Olmsted Activity Room Note: Class will not meet on Nov.
+22

-SoulCollage® developed by Seena Frost is a process of self-discovery.
+SoulCollage® developed by Seena Frost is a process of selfdiscovery.
 Do you long to connect with your inner self?
 Or are you curious about parts of yourself?
 In this class we will meditatively select magazine pictures to collage into cards.
 Your soul gravitates to images intuitively.
 You may question why you are choosing specific images to create your card(s).
 Through a deliberate process of questions, your cards will reveal personal insights and wisdom.
 Come experience the transformative power of images, imagination, and intuition with SoulCollage®.